openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 | resnet\_model/add\_5/fq\_input\_1                         | NOT\_RUN   | FakeQuantize | undef                | 0             | 0            |

-   The `exeStatus` column of the table includes possible values:
+   The `exeStatus` column of the table includes the following possible values:
    - `EXECUTED` - the layer was executed by standalone primitive.
    - `NOT_RUN` - the layer was not executed by standalone primitive or was fused with another operation and executed in another layer primitive.